Cornus mas: Fruit

 The fruits are red berries.
 When ripe on the plant, they bear a resemblance to coffee berries, and ripen in mid- to late summer.
-The fruit is edible and widely popular in Iran, where it is believed to have various medicinal properties and provide health benefits.
+The fruit is edible and widely known in Iran, where it is believed to have medicinal properties and provide health benefits.
 It is also used in Eastern Europe, the UK, and British Columbia, Canada, but the unripe fruit is astringent.
-When ripe, the fruit is dark ruby red or a bright yellow.
+When ripe, the fruit is dark ruby-red or a bright yellow.
 It has an acidic flavor which is best described as a mixture of cranberry and sour cherry.
 It is mainly used for making jam.
-It is widely used in Azerbaijan to make pickles, added to rice or to make beverages.
+It is widely used in Azerbaijan to make pickles or beverages or to add to rice.
 In Armenia, Cornus berries are used to make vodka.
 In Romania and Moldova, the berries are used to make an alcoholic beverage known as cornată.
-In Bulgaria the berries are widely used to make Kompot.
-In Iran, the fresh fruit is popular as a refreshing summer delicacy or as an infusion in Araq (raisin vodka).
-It is also preserved by drying and salting, or made into fruit leather or paste, which are enjoyed as a children's delicacy or used as a sour seasoning, similar to plum, pomegranate and tamarind.
+In Bulgaria the berries are widely used to make kompot.
+In Iran, the fresh fruit is common as a summer refreshment or as an infusion in araq (raisin vodka).
+It is also preserved by drying and salting, or made into fruit leather or paste, which are enjoyed as a children's treat or used as a sour seasoning, similar to plum, pomegranate and tamarind.

 The fruit of Cornus mas (together with the fruit of C. officinalis) has a history of use in traditional Chinese medicine in which it is known as shānzhūyú (山茱萸) and used to retain the jing.